meidrix biomediacals Headermotiv Forschung und Entwicklung, Mitarbeitende im Reinraum halten ein Behäter mit Kollagen in den Händen

 We stand for the transfer of knowledge from science into practice

-The ChondroFiller® products have been developed in a close cooperation between our team and scientists, doctors and researchers from the Fraunhofer Institute for Interfacial Engineering and Biotechnology IGB in Stuttgart.
-This research and development work has been turned by meidrix biomedicals into products for orthopaedic practice.
-And to bring things full loop, it goes without saying that the use of ChondroFiller® has been independently tested both in scientific and clinical studies.
+Our collagen products were developed in close cooperation between our team and scientists, doctors and researchers at the Fraunhofer Institute for Interfacial Engineering and Biotechnology IGB in Stuttgart. meidrix biomedicals has turned this into products for orthopaedic practice.
+The use of our collagen and ChondroFiller® liquid is and has been independently investigated in scientific and clinical studies.

 Research and development